After a century of waiting, Russians witness a royal wedding once more

 Grand Duke George's family tree is contested

-Grand Duke George is the great-grandnephew of Nicholas II — a twist of fate made possible after his great-grandfather, the Tsar's brother Kirill, fled Russia after the Revolution.
+Grand Duke George is the great-grandnephew of Nicholas II.
+His great-grandfather, the czar's brother Kirill, fled Russia after the Revolution.

-Yet the Grand Duke insists even amid a life in western Europe he never lost his Russian ties.
+Yet the grand duke insists even amid a life spent in Western Europe, he never lost his Russian ties.

 "My first language was Russian even though I was born in Spain and raised in France," Romanov said in a recent interview.